saidvandeklundert/aws-python/README.md

 # aws-python

-Doing stuff with AWS using Python
+Doing stuff with AWS using Python.
+A description of boto3 and a selection of scripts that interact with a variety of AWS services.

 # Setting things up